Pascal-Klinkenbergh/perlin-noise-astar/README.md

 ## Ideas

+* zoom in and see distance and heuristics

 * make lower levels faster traversible and upper slower

 * GUI for levels and perlin params

-* Step through path iterations
+* Step through path iterations manually

-* zoom in and see distance and heuristics
+* move model coordinate calc to window class